 Universite de Toulouse– Le Mirail , Toulouse II

 Universite de Toulouse, Le Mirail (l’UTM) is the second largest university in France, and one of Europe’s oldest.
 There are 120,000 students studying at three campuses throughout Toulouse: Le Mirail (Toulouse II) for Humanities, Toulouse I in downtown for Law, Economics, and Business, and Toulouse III-Paul Sabatier for Sciences and Medicine.
-The University is a mainstay of Toulouse, having been part of the city since 1229 AD, and the study body continues to take an active role in the arts, activities, festivals and general culture of Toulouse.
+The University is a mainstay of Toulouse, having been part of the city since 1229 AD, and the student body continues to take an active role in the arts, activities, festivals, and general culture of Toulouse.

 The language of instruction at l’UTM is French.
 UM students can take classes in French as a Foreign Language, French Literature, English Language and Literature, History, and Linguistics.
 The Departement d'Enseignement du Français Langue Étrangère (DEFLE), part of l’UTM, offers language courses for foreign exchange students.